FlorentZolliker/IntroductionToResearchSkills/README.md

 ## Help

+* If you can't open the file just with a double click (usually if you are on Apple device):

+1.Open IDLE (python3 prompt)

+2.Right click on "Transformation_final.py" and select "Open with" --> IDLE (python 3)

 * To have an idea if the code works or not:

 The solution obtained in the last lane when you gave as entry one of the .txt file, is the entry of the other txt file.